Looking for an employer of record in Spain? Here’s what you need to know

 Hiring employees living in Spain to work for your international firm, like a U.S.-based company, can be a complex process.

-We act as the legal employer on your behalf, managing HR, tax, and payroll responsibilities while your team focuses on day-to-day operations.
+We assist with managing all HR, tax, and payroll responsibilities, while you may focus on day-to-day operations.

-Find out more about how Payoneer WFM can help your business.
-Continue reading to learn what an EOR in Spain does and how it helps.
+Find out more about how Payoneer Workforce Management can help your business.
+Continue reading to learn what hiring in Spain involves.

 How to hire employees in Spain